MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-invoice-sales.md

     You're now ready to fill in the **Lines** FastTab with products you are selling to the customer or for any transaction with the customer you want to record in a general ledger (G/L) account.

 4. On the **Lines** FastTab, in the **Type** field, select the type of product, charge, or transaction you'll post for the customer on the sales line.
+   > [!TIP]
-   * If you've set up recurring sales lines for the customer, such as a monthly replenishment order, you can reflect that in the order by choosing the **Get Recurring Sales Lines** action.
+   > If you've set up recurring sales lines for the customer, such as a monthly replenishment order, you can reflect that in the order by choosing the **Get Recurring Sales Lines** action.
 5. In the **No.** field, select a record to post according to the value in the **Type** field.

     You leave the **No.** field blank in the following cases: